Nanaimo Bars are one of Canada's favorite confections. The beautiful

 it adds a nice flavor and color.
 Now, if you live in the States, custard powder

-is not readily available.
-I have found it in specialty food stores (Bird's
+can be hard to find.
+I have found it in some grocery stores, specialty food stores (Bird's

 Custard Powder is the most popular brand) or online, but if you are unable